Our Lord and Savior took our beloved Norman Krueger to be in Heaven with Him on March 4, 2020 at home surrounded by his loving family.

 We also want to thank the doctors and nurses that took such wonderful care of him through the years, including hospice.
 They were there for us whenever we needed them.

 Per Norman’s wishes no formal services will be held at this time but a gathering may be held at a later date.
 The Eberhardt-Stevenson Funeral Home & Crematory assisted his family. www.eberhardtstevenson.com

-To plant a tree in memory of Norman M. Krueger, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Norman M. Krueger, please visit our floral store.